 - Encourage your child to sip small amounts of liquid or to chew on ice chips provided by the nurse.

 - Remember to stay calm.
-Your child will become more agitated if you are upset.
+Your child may become more agitated if you are anxious.

 Admission for Overnight Observation

-- In the rare event your child needs overnight observation, you will go with him to a room at East Tennessee Children’s Hospital.
+- In the rare event your child needs overnight observation, you will go with them to a room at East Tennessee Children’s Hospital.

-- Observation allows your child to have nursing care until your child's doctor decides it is OK for him to go home (or that he needs a longer hospital stay).
+- Observation allows your child to have nursing care until your child's doctor decides it is OK for them to go home.

 - A parent or guardian must stay overnight with the child in the hospital.

 - Before your child leaves the center, you will receive written instructions regarding their home care, medications & follow-up (if needed).

 - Follow these instructions and you may be amazed at how quickly your child is back to their normal activities.